flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

         access_key_secret: [The secret of the access key]
         endpoint: [Access domain name or CNAME]
         bucket: [The name of the bucket]
-        repo_name: [The upload directory of the bucket]
+        root_directory: [The upload directory of the bucket]
-        local_repository: [The download directory of the local]
 ```

 * `HDFSBlobManager`